 Battle of North Anna

-Surrendered 22 officers and 193 men with Lee’s army under the command of Colonel Hyman.
+The regiment surrendered 22 officers and 193 men with Lee’s army under the command of Colonel Hyman.

 The field officers were Colonels William D. Pender, Alfred M. Scales and Joseph H. Hyman; Lieutenant Colonels W.S.
 Guy, Thomas Ruffin, Jr., Henry A. Rogers, and E. Benton Withers; and Majors D.H.
 Hamilton, Jr., John T. Hambrick, and T.A.
 Martin.